about the hungry typewriter

 In a world where pictures speak 1,000 words, the words you do say should mean something to the people who read them.
 Good web content informs.
 Great web content informs with a purpose, sweeping and empowering the reader along a specific journey.

 Social media is a powerful force that is informing and shaping the world.
-The question becomes: what kind of voice will yours be and how well are you being heard?
+The question becomes: what kind of voice will yours be and what are you going to say?

 newsletters & Press Releases

-If you are tired of boilerplate press releases and newsletters that fall as flat as the papers they are written on, you are in the right place.
+If you are tired of boilerplate press releases and newsletters that fall as flat as the papers they are written on, we're going to get along just fine.
 Just like content doesn't need to be newsworthy to be sensational, it also doesn't need to be written in the passive tense to be taken seriously.
 It's your press.
 Release it.

 GHOST WRITING / corporate voice acting / copywriting without ego

 Everybody has a story to tell, but not everyone is great at telling it.
 That's ok.
-That's why there are writers who help you channel your thoughts, words, and corporate voice into something you can't wait to share with the world.
+That's why there are writers who help you channel your thoughts, words, and corporate voice into something you can't wait to share with the world (and the world can't wait to read).
 These specific writers fly under the radar, creating a corporate content package that integrates seamlessly with your other campaigns.

 They do it without by-line, credit, or self-promotion.
 They do it for the satisfaction of a job well done and to get immersed in new information, challenged with new styles, and surrounded by different mindsets.
 They also do it to get paid.
 All good things.